 - \$299 million to restore the general fund reduction experienced in 2020-21. - \$185.9 million in new funding (a 5 percent increase in base funding across the system). - \$15 million for the Student Basic Needs Initiative and \$15 million for student mental health and technology needs.
 In addition, mandatory costs such as retiree health benefits cost increase are funded.
-These have not changed from the governor's preliminary budget.
+(These have not changed from the governor's preliminary budget).

-The proposed one-time funding increase for the CSU also includes \$325 million (\$150 million from the May Revision and \$175 million from the governor's preliminary budget) for deferred maintenance (still short of the \$1.2 billion requested).
+The proposed one-time funding increase for the CSU also includes \$325 million for deferred maintenance (\$150 million from the May Revision and \$175 million from the governor's preliminary budget) - nice, but still short of the \$1.2 billion requested by the CSU.